How to Buy Real Estate In Israel as a Foreigner

-Purchase tax, or acquisition tax, is payable on property purchases at a flat rate of 5%.
+Purchase tax, or acquisition tax, is payable on property purchases at a rate of 8% until NIS 5,872,725 (USD$1,724,000) and 10% for amounts exceeding that.
 The buyer is liable to pay for the purchase tax.

 Registration fee is typically around 0.20% of the property value, plus 18% Value Added Tax (VAT).
 Registration fee include land registration extract, property records, and transaction tax clearance.

 Legal fee is generally around 1% to 2% the property value.
 The buyer and seller pay for their own legal fees.